Amitnaresh29/Aertrip/README.md

 steps to run :-
-1.clone the project .
+1.clone the project  to your local machine.
-2.Do npm install
+2.Do npm install .
-3.Run npm start
+3.Run npm start .